cslab/csspin/README.rst

    The `Memoizer` class stores and retrieves Python objects from the binary file named `fn`.
-The argument is interpolated against the configuration tree. `Memoizer` can be used to keep a very simple "database".
+The argument is interpolated against the configuration tree. `Memoizer` can be used to keep a simple "database".
 Spin internally uses Memoizers for e.g. keeping track of packages installed in a virtual environment.